ronf/webrtc-spacewar/README.rst

 WebRTC Spacewar
 ===============

-WebRTC Spacewar is a browser-based recreation of the PDP-1 `Spacewar`__ game, based on an X11 version I wrote in C back in 1992.
+WebRTC Spacewar is a browser-based recreation of the PDP-1 `Spacewar!`__ game, based on an X11 version I wrote in C back in 1992.

 __ https://en.wikipedia.org/wiki/Spacewar!